 Motivation and practical challenge

-Geophysical methods are increasingly popular for engineering applications such as dikes and roads because they map the subsoil in a horizontally continuous manner.
+Traditional site investigation methods measure the horizontal variability of the subsoil often insufficiently.
+As a result, geophysical methods are becoming increasingly popular for engineering applications such as dikes and roads because they map the subsoil in a horizontally continuous manner.
 However, the operational effort required by many geophysical methods does not always pay off.
 Expectations are, in some cases, beyond the physical limits of the methods.
-Moreover, the scale of the subsoil variability is often shorter than the distance between the point data that is measured with traditional methods.
 The practical challenge is, therefore, to find the scale of heterogeneity that geophysical methods can resolve which at the same time gives valuable information for geotechnical calculations.

-I formulate methods to answer the question: how to use geophysical data for better mapping the subsoil variability?
-Specifically, I work on uncertainties related to geological schematization, such as geometrical variability.
+I formulate methods to answer the question: how to incorporate geophysical data for better mapping the subsoil variability?
+Specifically, I work on uncertainties related to the geometry of soil layers and material properties.

-I look at the type of subsoil variability that plays a role in failure mechanisms of dikes (top-left figure).
-For example, in clay-over-sand dikes, the thickness of the clay layer in the landward side provides resistance against piping (top-right figure).
+I look at the type of subsoil variability that plays a role in failure mechanisms of dikes (Figure 2, top-left).
+For example, in clay-over-sand dikes, the thickness of the clay layer on the landward side provides resistance against piping (Figure 2, top-right).
 Dikes are longitudinal structures, so it is challenging to map variability with point data, such as cone penetration tests (CPTs).
-One component of my research is to study the geometrical variability of layers with geophysical methods (bottom figure).
-I pay special attention to electromagnetic methods that can cover, quickly, large distances.
+One component of my research is to study the geometrical variability of layers with geophysical methods (Figure 2, bottom).
+I pay special attention to electromagnetic methods that quickly cover large distances.
 The innovative aspect is the statistical combination of geophysical data and point data.
-Previous approaches use only point data, so they do not consider explicitly the geometrical variability between data points.
+Previous approaches use only point data, so they do not explicitly consider the geometrical variability between data points.
 Another component of this research is related to more elaborate geophysical methods, such as seismic exploration, which require large operational efforts.
-I study the cases where these methods could bring useful information for geological schematization.
+I study the cases where these methods could bring useful information for geological schematisation.

 Relevant for whom and where?